deafdudecomputers/PalWorldSaveTools/README.md

 - Open File Explorer and run the search for:
   `%localappdata%\Pal\Saved\SaveGames\`
 - Look for a folder with a **random ID** (this should be your **Steam ID**).
-- Open that folder and look for the folder that matches your **old server/world ID** (e.g., `FCC47F5F4DD6AC48D3C0E2B30059973D`).
+- Open that folder and **sort the subfolders by the "Last Modified" date**.
-- **Check the "Last Modified" date** of the folders inside this Steam ID folder.
-The folder with the most recent modification date should correspond to your **old server/world**.
+- Look for the folder that matches your **old server/world ID** (e.g., `FCC47F5F4DD6AC48D3C0E2B30059973D`).
+The folder with the most recent modification date is typically the one for your **old server/world**.
 - Once you've found the correct folder, **copy** the `LocalData.sav` file from it.

 ### 2. Find the New Server/World ID